Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/features/matchhistoryChannel.md

 <br>

 >**The [matchhistorychannel](/en/features/matchhistoryChannel) displays [players'](/en/terms/player) matches with statistics and graphs.
-You can create multiple channels per team, [player](/en/terms/player) or for the entire server.
+You can create multiple channels per team, [player](/en/terms/player) or for the entire server (so there is no limit).
 In the matchhistorychannel you can see all games played by selected or all League of Legends accounts and view match statistics.**
 >{.is-info}

 >### Related commands/pages: